espocrm/documentation/administration/entity-manager.md

 Parameter 'Link Multiple Field' implies that the field of `linkMultiple` type will be created along with relationship.
 You can put such a field on the layout.
 It's convenient for quick picking of related records.
 It's not good option if your relationiosh supposes to have a lot of linked records, that can slow down loading of detail view screen.

+If parameter 'Audited' is checked then updates of the relationship will be logged in Stream.